carnifex17/Cybersecurity-Notes/Networking Basics.md

 ## Network Sockets

 **A `socket` - is one endpoint of a two way communication link between two programs running on the network.
 Sockets have two main states: They are either connected and facilitating an ongoing network communication, or they are waiting for an incoming connection to connect to them.
 The listening socket is called the server, and the socket that requests a connection with the listening socket is called a client.
-You coukd use [netstat]() command to manage and discover your own sockets, for what and where are they used.
+You could use [netstat](https://github.com/carnifex17/Cybersecurity-Notes/blob/main/Networking%20Basics.md#netstat) command to manage and discover your own sockets, for what and where are they used.
 The "Active Internet" section lists the network connections that are (or will be) established to external devices.
 The "UNIX domain" section lists  the connections that have been established within your computer between different applications, processes, and elements of the operating system.**

 ---
 **TCP Socket States**